John Foxe: Actes and Monuments

 The reluctant "Nine Day Queen" Lady Jane Grey was arrested and later executed despite her young age and Mary’s promise that she would be spared.

-Being so nearly deprived of both her inheritance and possibly even her life made Mary more determined than ever to reverse the religious changes before they took hold and she was to introduce laws that made those who openly and actively continued to practice their Protestant faith liable to prosecution.
+Being so nearly deprived of both her inheritance and possibly even her life made Mary more determined than ever to reverse the religious changes before they took hold, and she was to introduce laws that made those who openly and actively continued to practice their Protestant faith liable to prosecution.

-It was her destiny she believed to expunge the Protestant Heresy from England and return it to the One True Faith and it was to precipitate what has become known to history as the Marian Burnings.
+It was her destiny she believed to expunge the Protestant Heresy from England and return it to the One True Faith, and it was to precipitate what has become known to history as the Marian Burnings.

 Mary was encouraged in her actions by the Archbishop of Canterbury Reginald Pole, the Bishop of London Edmund Bonner, and the Lord Chancellor Stephen Gardiner.
-They had all suffered and been imprisoned during the reign of Edward VI and were determined that they should never again be so compromised and if Mary ever wavered in her convictions she had them to whisper in her ear to ensure that she stayed the course.
+They had all suffered and been imprisoned during the reign of Edward VI and were determined that they should never again be so compromised and if Mary ever wavered in her convictions, she had them to whisper in her ear to ensure that she stayed the course.

 The first of the Marian Martyrs was John Rogers, a preacher at St Paul's Cathedral who had warned his flock against the return of pestilential popery, idolatry and superstition, and had openly praised the "true doctrine of King Edward's day.”
 He was arrested and refusing to recant was burned at the stake at Smithfield in London.

-Mary had hoped his fate would serve as a warning to others who might otherwise be inclined to continue in their heretical and sinful ways but it was to prove nothing of the sort.
+Mary had hoped his fate would serve as a warning to others who might otherwise be inclined to continue in their heretical and sinful ways, but it was to prove nothing of the sort.
 Indeed, the fate of John Rogers only seemed to confirm others in the truth of his words.

-A number of the victims of the Marian Burnings were eminent men who were to find privilege and status no shield against prosecution.
+Several the victims of the Marian Burnings were eminent men who were to find privilege and status no shield against prosecution.
 On 16 October 1555, at Balliol College in Oxford Nicholas Ridley, Bonner's predecessor as Bishop of London and Hugh Latimer the former Chaplain to Edward VI were cast to the flames.